George Cukor: Early Hollywood career

 When Hollywood began to recruit New York theater talent for sound films, Cukor immediately answered the call.
-In December 1928, Paramount Pictures signed him to a contract that reimbursed him for his airfare and initially paid him $600 per week with no screen credit during a six-month apprenticeship.
+In December 1928, Paramount Pictures signed him to a contract that reimbursed him for his train fare and initially paid him $600 per week with no screen credit during a six-month apprenticeship.
 He arrived in Hollywood in February 1929, and his first assignment was to coach the cast of River of Romance to speak with an acceptable Southern accent.
 In October, the studio lent him to Universal Pictures to conduct the screen tests and work as a dialogue director for All Quiet on the Western Front, released in 1930.
 That year, he co-directed three films at Paramount, and his weekly salary was increased to $1,500.
 He made his solo directorial debut with Tarnished Lady (1931) starring Tallulah Bankhead.

 Cukor was then assigned to One Hour with You (1932), an operetta with Maurice Chevalier and Jeanette MacDonald, when original director Ernst Lubitsch opted to concentrate on producing the film instead.
 At first the two men worked well together, but two weeks into filming Lubitsch began arriving on the set on a regular basis, and he soon began directing scenes with Cukor's consent.
 Upon the film's completion, Lubitsch approached Paramount general manager B.P.
 Schulberg and threatened to leave the studio if Cukor's name wasn't removed from the credits.
 When Schulberg asked him to cooperate, Cukor filed suit.
 He eventually settled for being billed as assistant director and then left Paramount to work with David O. Selznick at RKO Studios.

 Cukor quickly earned a reputation as a director who could coax great performances from actresses and he became known as a "woman's director", a title he resented.
 Despite this reputation, during his career, he oversaw more performances honored with the Academy Award for Best Actor than any other director: James Stewart in The Philadelphia Story (1940), Ronald Colman in A Double Life (1947), and Rex Harrison in My Fair Lady (1964).
 One of Cukor's earlier ingenues was actress Katharine Hepburn, who debuted in A Bill of Divorcement (1932) and whose looks and personality left RKO officials at a loss as to how to use her.
-Cukor directed her in several films, both successful, such as Little Women (1933) and Holiday (1938), and disastrous, such as Sylvia Scarlett (1935).
+Cukor directed her in several films, both successful, such as Little Women (1933) and The Philadelphia Story (1940), and disastrous, such as Sylvia Scarlett (1935).
 Cukor and Hepburn became close friends off the set.